bentruyman/pulverizr/README.md

 * [optipng](http://optipng.sourceforge.net/) 0.6.3+
 * [pngcrush](http://pmt.sourceforge.net/pngcrush/) 1.7.0+

+### On Ubuntu

+To install the dependencies on Ubuntu:

+    sudo apt-get install gifsicle libjpeg-progs optipng pngcrush

 ## Installation

 First you'll need to make sure all git submodules have been downloaded.
 To do this, simply run: